happyfeetfollowme/tdccp-ecommerce-platform/Requirement and Design/order-service.md

 ### Order Management

 #### `POST /api/orders`
--   **Description:** Creates a new order from the user's cart.
+-   **Description:** Creates one or more new orders from the user's cart.
+The items in the cart are grouped by their `walletAddress`, and a separate order is created for each wallet address.
 -   **Logic:**
     1. Retrieve the user's cart.
+    2. Group the items in the cart by `walletAddress`.
-    2. Create a new `Order` with the cart's items and a `PROCESSING` status.
+    3. For each group of items, create a new `Order` with a `PROCESSING` status.
-    3. Clear the user's cart.
+    4. Clear the user's cart.
-    4. Publish an `OrderCreated` event to RabbitMQ.
+    5. Publish an `OrderCreated` event for each created order to RabbitMQ.

 #### `GET /api/orders`
 -   **Description:** Gets a list of the current user's orders.